 Although he is relatively new to plein air events, Devin Michael Roberts has achieved remarkable success by taking full advantage of educational tools, interactions with other artists, and online opportunities for promotion and sales.

 “I am conscious of being in the early stages of my art career,” say this artist who divides his time between Missouri and Washington.
-This “early stage” didn’t begin until Roberts was 27 years old (he is now 33), when he took time away from his career as a professional pianist to study drawing and painting.
+This “early stage” didn’t begin until Roberts was 27 years old, when he took time away from his career as a professional pianist to study drawing and painting.

 Among the obvious influences on Roberts are painters of the late 19th century, most especially George Inness, Thomas Moran, Albert Bierstadt, Isaac Levitan, and James Abbott McNeill Whistler.